Artificial Intelligence ("AI") and Legal Ethics: How the Rules of Professional Conduct Bear on the Use of AI in Your Legal Practice

 Thomas Hamilton, Esq., Ross Intelligence

-Rochelle D. Williams, Esq., Practice Management Advisory Service
+Rochelle D. Washington, Esq., Practice Management Advisory Service

 Committee on Technology and the Legal Profession Chair